ehb54/rasmol-centos/README.md

 # rasmol-centos

 ## Background
-Had trouble getting a version of [RasMol](http://rasmol.org) to work under CentoOS.
+Had trouble getting a version of [RasMol](http://rasmol.org) to work under CentOS 7 & 8

 This is needed by [US-SOMO](https://somo.aucsolutions.com).